opensvc/docs.opensvc.com/source/agent.service.container.docker.relocation.rst

 ---------------

 * The service data will be stored in a xfs formatted single logical volume of a volume group build on the shared disk.
-* The service ip address will be plumbed using ipvlan l2 on a veth given to a google/pause container holding a service-wide netns.
+* The service ip address will be plumbed using ipvlan l2 on a veth given to a "pause" container holding a service-wide netns.
 This veth will be linked to a node's bonding interface.
-* The postgresql database will run in a second container sharing the google/pause container netns.
+* The postgresql database will run in a second container sharing the pause container netns.

 Create the service
 ------------------